 How do Fully Managed Identity Fraud Research, Remediation and Recovery Services help you?

 If you suspect identity fraud, or if your personal information becomes compromised as a result of a lost purse or wallet, a break-in, lost laptop, data breach, or other event, we can help!
-Simply contact Monroe County Community Credit Union, and a representative will securely submit your case.
-A personal Recovery Advocate will be assigned to your case and will contact you directly by phone within 2 business days.
+Simply click here to submit a claim or call 1-866-SMART68 (1-866-762-7868) to speak with a Recovery Advocate.
+This Advocate will be assigned to your case and will contact you directly by phone within 2 business days.
 Before submitting a claim, please read the terms for identity recovery services.

 Your case-dedicated professional Recovery Advocate will complete the legwork on your behalf to research and remediate all identity fraud incidents and restore your identity to a pre-event status—to your satisfaction no matter how long it takes!